I'm a daughter, granddaughter & niece of pastors. I love God & studying the Bible and want to empower others to do the same.

 Your eye is the lamp of your body.
 When your eyes are healthy, your whole body also is full of light.
 But when they are unhealthy, your body also is full of darkness. -Luke 11:34, NIV

 Black was my favorite color as a teen, not only because it's slimming to wear, but because I felt it was an “honest” color.
-I believed that life is dark, unhappy; it’s realistic to expect the worst.
-My favorite movie said “Life is pain, Highness.
+I believed that life is dark, unhappy; it’s realistic to always expect the worst.
+My favorite movie at the time said “Life is pain, Highness.
 Anyone who says differently is selling something.”

-I'd forgotten Longfellow, “Tell me not, in mournful numbers,/Life is but an empty dream!/For the soul is dead that slumbers,/And things are not what they seem.”
+I'd forgotten one of my favorite poets, Longfellow, who wrote: “Tell me not, in mournful numbers,/Life is but an empty dream!/For the soul is dead that slumbers,/And things are not what they seem.”

-As a young woman, I saw and embraced only black, only darkness, because I sought it, and I had believed some lies.
+As a young woman, I saw and embraced only black, only darkness, because I sought it with my mind, because I had believed some lies.
 And lies are as pitch black and empty as the darkness they come from.
 They drain the soul.
 But God is light, blinding in brightness, in beauty, in hope and joy.
 He is satisfying, full, radiant, as is life with Him.
 Thanking Him, changing our perspective, seeing circumstances with His eyes, His understanding, helps us see the light, the hope, to have joy, to rejoice in Him.
-God IS/God does/God gives, then we thank Him, and He fills us with joy.
+God IS/God does/God gives, then we thank Him, and He fills our hearts with joy, our eyes with light.
 (Ps.
 16:11, 21:6, Eph.
 5:19-20, Is.
 65:18).

 Egyptians were the first to see the color blue, to have blue-colored dyes, and to name it as such.
 To name it was to truly see it, to pay attention to it.
 In the Odyssey, Homer describes the sea as “wine-dark.”
 But wine is red, and the sea is blue.
 Without the name, it is hard to make sense of a thing.
 Children ask hundreds of questions around a certain age, because to name a thing is to better understand it, and to recognize it.
 Many (not all) women “see” more colors than some (not all) men (mostly due to fashion—colors of clothes and makeup) because we more often learn the names of the subtle shades of colors.
 Many can tell the differences between kelly green and hunter green, avocado and emerald, pickle and pear, olive, lime, seafoam, mint, sage, chartreuse.
 While to some, green is just green.